-All clauses you add are added as an And statement.
-Choose Or to change the grouping.
-You group clauses to ensure that the clause statements are run in the sequence required.
+All clauses get added as an And statement.
+Select Or to change the grouping.
+Group clauses to ensure that the clause statements are run in the sequence required.

-Choose Add new clause to add another clause at the end of the query, and then choose the Field, Operator, and Value for that clause.
+Select Add new clause to add another clause at the end of the query, and then select the Field, Operator, and Value for that clause.

 For example, search for all work items assigned to you by specifying the Assigned To field, the equals (=) operator, and the @Me macro, which represents your user identity.

 To view the WIQL syntax for a query, and how parenthesis are used to group clauses, install the Marketplace Wiql Editor.
 This extension supports viewing the WIQL syntax and exporting it to a WIQL file for use in REST API calls.
-To learn more, see Syntax for the Work Item Query Language (WIQL).
+For more information, see Syntax for the Work Item Query Language (WIQL).